 Your internship interview answers will be one of the most important factors in determining whether you get the position.
 Most people applying for an internship don’t have much experience on their resume, so there is not much to compare candidates on other than education and the interview.
 So make it count!

 After years of school and preparation, it can be the beginning of your dream career.
 So it is best to do your research and get prepared before you go into an interview.
-One of the most important ways to prepare is to rehearse and practice answers to the most common internship interview questions.
+One of the most important ways to prepare is to rehearse and practice answers to common internship interview questions.

 Also see video: How to Land a Great Internship